 Fr.
-Bradford and the Congregation of Saint Athanasius have published Contra Mundum monthly since 1998.
+Bradford and the Congregation of Saint Athanasius have published Contra Mundum monthly since 1998. to provide religious instruction and news of the congregation.
 Contra Mundum includes articles and sermons by Fr.
 Bradford, articles and other writings by noted classic and contemporary authors, news and notes for the congregation, and announcements of upcoming events.

 Parishioners as well as many outside the congregation subscribe.
 To receive Contra Mundum by mail, email the editor, Susan Russo, with your address.

 The three most recent issues follow.
 The archives with all of the back issues are here.